thriveweb/deking-new/content/projects/insulated-patio-victoria-point.md

   room of the house was not affected by the extra shade of the new roof
 categories:
   - category: Patio Roofs
+meta:
+  description: >-
+    An insulated Patio Roof with Lightboxes for extra lighting into the living room
+  title: Insulated Patio Victoria Point | Deking Decks
 ---